 - You’ll need to register with parkrun to both participate and volunteer.
 It is free!
 Each time you volunteer this will be logged on your parkrun profile and contribute towards your milestone t-shirt

 - You can also opt in to receiving regular emails about volunteering opportunities at Woodhouse Moor parkrun and other events via your email preferences if you have a parkrun profile

-We run a parkrun takeover at Woodhouse Moor parkrun every semester where University of Leeds staff and students fill all of the volunteering roles!
+We run a parkrun takeover at Woodhouse Moor parkrun every semester where University of Leeds staff and students can volunteer together!
 This is a great way for students and staff to see what parkrun is all about (without lacing up and running!) and give something back to our local community.

-Our next parkrun takeover will take place in semester 1 of the 2020-21 academic year (date TBC – October/ November 2020) – volunteers will be needed from approximately 8.30-10am and you can sign up below!
-We will contact you nearer the time confirming your role on the day and all of the details!
+Our next parkrun takeover will take place in semester 1 of the 2022-23 academic year (date TBC).
+Volunteers will be needed from approximately 8.30-10am and you can sign up below!
+We will contact you nearer the time confirming your role on the day and all of the details – first time volunteers will be asked to marshal but if you have volunteered before you can request a specific role.
 Please note: You will need to register with parkrun prior to volunteering to get a barcode number.